gerardpc/python-course/docs/programming/sql/table_operations.md

 );
 ```
 As seen in the example, we need to specify the name of the table, and a list of columns, each with a
 name and a data type.
+Data types can be numeric, character, date/time, etc:

+* Numeric data types:
+    * `INT` - Integer
+    * `FLOAT` - Floating point number
+    * `DECIMAL` - Fixed precision number
+    * `BOOLEAN` - Boolean value (True or False)
+* Character data types:
+    * `CHAR(n)` - Fixed length character string
+    * `VARCHAR(n)` - Variable length character string

 We can also specify constraints on the columns, the most important being the
-primary key.
-The primary key is a column (or a combination of columns) that uniquely identifies each row.
-Hence, it cannot contain NULL values, and it cannot contain duplicate values.
+primary key (see the next section for more details on constraints).

 In the example, we have specified that the `id` column is the primary key.
 We have also specified that
 the `name` column cannot contain NULL values, and that the `price` column has a default value of 0.